 To start, Flat Horned Hissers are extraordinarily beautiful in both color and form.
 And we happen to have some of the most beautiful specimens available!
 A deep red/purple/mahogany color augments their pleasingly symmetrical shape, which as their name implies, is relatively flat.
 Males appear masculine, with aggressive horns and large black legs.

 However, appearances don’t always tell the whole story in the insect world.
-These roaches tend to be calm and easily tamed with regular handling.
-One thing about being a huge insect is that you have fewer predators, and this comes through in their generally relaxed attitude.
+While Flat Horn Hissers appear aggressive, they tend to be calm and easily tamed with regular handling.
+One thing about being a huge insect is that you have fewer predators, which tends to result in a generally relaxed attitude.

-Flat Horned Hissers are great for children and others with little or no experiencing keeping insects.
-They’re cool, interesting to look at, they hiss, they can be handled, they’re harmless to humans and other animals, and if they escape, they will simply die.
+Flat Horn Hissers is great for children and others with little or no experiencing keeping insects.
+They’re cool, interesting to look at and fun to watch.
+They hiss, but they aren’t terribly fast and get used to being handled.
+They’re harmless to humans and other animals, and if they escape they will simply die.
 As far as we know, the only two states in which they could survive and colonize in the wild if they were to escape are Hawaii and Florida, and both states restrict their importation.

 They’re also relatively clean members of the already clean cockroach family.
 Their waste dries into frass, which is easy to remove.
 Our experience has always been that the food we feed our roaches has a higher potential to become foul than anything else in their enclosure.